Evgenii-Evgenevich/CooperateOrCheat/README.md

 ---

 I added the imitation strategy for the agents (CopyistAgent). \
-The imitation strategy: at the first step put coin on the stake and next copy the previous step of the opponent. \
+The imitation strategy: at the first step put coin on the stake and next copy the previous step of the opponent.

+The random strategy is the most nonoptimal strategy. \
+The greedy strategy only wins the first rounds but it may be enough. \
+The naive strategy is a good and more optimal strategy if you are not alone who plays that.

 I think the imitation strategy is a more optimal strategy than that proposed three.

-The random strategy is the most nonoptimal strategy. \
-The naive strategy is a good strategy if you are not alone. \
-The greedy strategy only wins the first rounds.

 The Cooperator Agents and/or the Copyist Agents may play this game endlessly even if there are the few Cheater Agents.